-Perennial plants add colour and seasonal interest to the garden from April to November, often attracting bees and butterflies to their blooms, and making great cut flowers too.
-They are incredibly versatile and can be used as fillers between shrubs, planted as groundcover beneath trees, grown in containers or planted on their own to create a classic herbaceous border.
-Herbaceous perennial plants are an easy alternative to annual flowers, returning each year and growing larger as they mature.
+Perennials are easy to grow, and incredibly versatile.
+They can be used as fillers between shrubs, groundcover beneath trees, grown in containers or planted on their own to create a classic herbaceous border, providing an easy alternative to annual flowers, returning each year and growing larger as they mature.

 A valuable addition to summer borders, Penstemons are smothered in tubular-bell-shaped flowers, similar in appearance to foxgloves, and come in a range of bright colours and patterns.
-These easy-to-grow perennials are attractive to bees and look fabulous planted in groups where they knit together to form sheets of colour.
-Tall Penstemon plants work well in the middle of mixed or herbaceous borders, lending an informal cottage-garden feel to the planting; or grow the dwarf varieties at the front of borders or in patio containers.
+Bees love these easy-to-grow perennials, which look fabulous planted in groups where they knit together to form sheets of colour.
+Plant tall Penstemons in the middle of mixed or herbaceous borders, to lend an informal cottage-garden feel to the planting; or grow the dwarf varieties at border fronts or in patio containers.